stephanfowler/responsive-swipe/README.md

 ###Page Fragment Serving
 All pages must recognize the query param ?frag_width=... and return ONLY their content area when that param is present.
-In the example above this would mean omitting ALL elements outside of `<div class="content">...</div>`.
+In the example above this would mean omitting ALL elements outside of the `<div class="content">...</div>`.

-Additionally, <script> tags (in particular those that include this lib and its dependencies) must be placed outside of the content area, and thus NOT be included in  served by urls ending with the `frag_width` query param.
+Additionally, `<script>` tags (in particular those that include this lib and its dependencies) must be placed outside of the content area, and thus NOT be included in  served by urls ending with the `frag_width` query param.

 This allows the content areas from adjacent urls in the edition to be preloaded into hidden